 Basal Area - The cross section area of a tree stem in square feet commonly measured at breast height (4.5 feet above ground) and inclusive of bark.
 Basal area is usually the collective measurement of trees in order to establish density.
-Located in the How To section of the Appendix is a chart designed to aid in the calculation of basal area.
+A chart designed to aid in the calculation of basal area is located in the How To section of the Appendix (page 107).